Quickstart

 }

-The MCP uses the production cloud API base https://app.testrelic.ai/api/v1 by default unless you override TESTRELIC_CLOUD_URL.
+The MCP uses the production cloud API base https://platform.testrelic.ai/api/v1 by default unless you override TESTRELIC_CLOUD_URL.
 See Authentication.

 Use --mock-mode only for demos, CI smoke of the binary, or contributor workflows with no cloud token.
 Example with the same published package: